IacopomC/iacopomc.github.io/_posts/2020-07-16-advanced-lane-finding.md

 <br/>

-One operator used to calculate x and y gradients is the *Sobel Operator*, and if we applied it on an image :
+One operator used to calculate x and y gradients is the *Sobel Operator*, and if we applied it on an image and took the absolute value:

 <br/>